Jamedjo/Raticon/Readme.md

 # Decorate your Movie Collection

-### Album Art for your movies!
+### Album Art for your Movies!
-Transforms your movie folders to look like movie posters with imdb ratings.
+Transform plain folders to into movie posters with Rating Icons.

 ![Turns folders into Posters](https://cloud.githubusercontent.com/assets/1028741/3223815/a88088fa-f028-11e3-93b0-14ee8e821542.png)

 ## Overview

-Quickly find your movie trailers, notes, etc. and view imdb ratings from within Windows Explorer.
+Locate your movie trailers, notes, etc. at a glance.
+View IMDb ratings from the convenience of Windows Explorer.

-* Raticon will help you the right rating and cover image for each movie in your collection.
+Raticon will help you find the right rating and cover image for each movie in your collection.

-* You can process your whole collection at once, or you can have Raticon automatically create icons when you add new movies.
+You can process your whole collection at once, or you can have Raticon automatically create icons when you add new movies.

-* The app will process your collection using the **name of each sub-folder** to lookup the imdb id.
+The app will process your collection using the **name of each sub-folder** to lookup the IMDb id.
 This means any files relating to a movie must be in a folder named after the movie.

 [ ![Download](https://cloud.githubusercontent.com/assets/1028741/4921172/38cadd08-6508-11e4-947d-c95c6a97e5e6.png) ](https://github.com/Jamedjo/Raticon/releases/latest)